 All amendments filed for floor consideration (adopted committee amendments, Senate amendments to Senate and House bills, engrossed amendments, engrossed Senate amendments to House bills, House amendments to Senate bills) and Senate floor action on such amendments are posted and can be viewed in the Session section.

 When a bill is submitted for filing, it is numbered, and made available electronically.
 With certain exceptions, such bills must be filed by noon of the first day of the regular session.

 Current year bills can be printed from the Session section or a copy of a bill may be picked up from the Senate Services Center.
-Copies of bills from the past 10 years are available on the archive site.
+Copies of bills from the 1998 Regular Session forward are available on the Internet.